GIScience/climate-action-land-consumption/README.md

 You will need a clear _definition and description_ of your plugin as well as an idea of the required _input_ and the produced _output_.
 You can of course adapt this later, but you should have a rough idea from the start.

-Ensure all tests are passing on the unmodified repository.
 Then open [conftest.py](test/conftest.py).
 Adapt the content of the following three `pytest.fixture` functions to meet your expectations: